AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

 ### Glossary
 **Status**: Labels that are used to indicate the progress of communication or follow-up between the sales representative (user) and the client)
-- *Uncontacted* - The client has not been reached out to yet
+- *uncontacted* - The client has not been reached out to yet
-- *Inprogress* - Communication is ongoing with the client, but no outcome has been determined
+- *inprogress* - Communication is ongoing with the client, but no outcome has been determined
-- *Successful* - A successful deal has been reached between the sales representative and the client
+- *successful* - A successful deal has been reached between the sales representative and the client
-- *Unsuccessful* - An attempt to deal with the client was not successful
+- *unsuccessful* - An attempt to deal with the client was not successful
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**